attempto-Lab/TimR/README.md

 TimR is a time-tracking web app designed for freelancers.
 It's built with Node.js and Express for the server-side, MongoDB for the database, and Bootstrap along with Vanilla JavaScript for the frontend.
 It enables users to easily track time spent on various tasks without the hassle of complex setup.

+## How it was made

+I've used [GPT-Pilot v2](https://github.com/Pythagora-io/gpt-pilot) and OpenAI GPT-4 to generate this project.
+Experiments using GPT-3.5 were not successful.
+The generation of this project required 1 hour and a $10 expenditure on GPT-4.

 ## Overview

 The application leverages Node.js and Express for robust server-side functionality, MongoDB for efficient data storage, and Bootstrap for responsive UI design.
 User sessions are managed through express-session for secure authentication.
 The app's architecture includes a separation of concerns with specific directories for models, routes (including API endpoints), and views, ensuring maintainability and scalability.